afloresep/HMDB-clustering/README.md

 ### 3. Select n representative molecules

-TMAP generates a network structure, making it impossible to directly identify cluster centers.
-To overcome this limitation, the tree's topology is leveraged to create a DataFrame representing the hierarchy of the tree.
-This enables the selection of fragments that represent specific branches or portions.
+TMAP generates a network structure, making it impossible to directly identify centers.To overcome this, the code employs the concept of degree centrality, a fundamental measure in graph theory.
+Degree centrality assesses the importance of a node within a network based on the number of edges (connections) it has.
+In the context of your large dataset visualization, it helps identify nodes that play pivotal roles or serve as key junctions in the data structure.

-To find the centroid of the tree, a node is identified where each branch contains fewer nodes than half the total number of nodes/fragments (n) in the tree.
-This process involves using a Python script (centroid.py), similar to the one used in OpenGenus IQ17 for centroid decomposition.
-The ID of the centroid node is saved to a text file (centroid.txt).
+Degree centrality is a measure of how well-connected a node is within the graph.
+A higher degree centrality indicates that a particular node is connected to more neighbors, making it a potentially significant node in terms of information flow or connectivity
+The number of nodes selected is defined by the variable --heads (default= 100)

 ## Usage